Roving reporter returns from East

 Doug spends about an hour wandering through a cemetery in Halifax with a shovel and a camera!
 Bill runs away screaming.

 Found Bill walking around in a daze in an indoor mall.

-DAY 9: Found Bill hiking back to the truck without Doug.
+Found Bill hiking back to the truck without Doug.
 All he has is his outback hat, his brand-new boots and a canteen (and his clothes, of course).
-He looks thinner and unshaven, and his boots are dirty.
+He looks thinner and unshaven.
+His boots are dirty.

 He gets into truck and drives away.
 Meets Doug where he was waiting with the canoe and all the equipment.